alexziskind1/workshop/docs/chapters/chapter3.md

 ### Theme

-Now that we have the profile page doing something `sort of` useful, let's make it look a little bit better.
+Now that we have the profile page doing something sort-of useful, let's make it look a little bit better.

-The good news is that NativeScript comes with many built in themes.
+The good news is that NativeScript app templates come with many built in themes.

 ![Color Schemes](http://docs.nativescript.org/img/theme/color-schemes-all.png)